TheMuffinManRL/holbertonschool-shell/init_files_variables_and_expansions/README.md

 6-create_local_variable - creates new local variables
 7-create_global_variable - creates new global variable
-8-true_knowledge - prints the result of the addition of 128 and value of variable TRUEKNOWLEDGE
+8-true_knowledge - prints the result of the addition of 128 and value of variable TRUEKNOWLEDGE 9-divide and rule - prints the result of POWER divided by DIVIDE 10-love_exponent_breath - displays the result of BREATH to the power of LOVE